traxo-xx/plainsofpain-server/README.md

       - PGID=4711
 ```

 **Note:** The volumes are created next to the docker-compose.yml file.
-If you want to create the volumes, in the default
+If you want to create the volumes in the default
-location (eg. /var/lib/docker) you can use the following compose file:
+location (eg. /var/lib/docker), you can use the following compose file:

 ```yaml
 services: